invl/ven/README.rst

       Easy way to use virtualenv

     Options:
+      --version  Show the version and exit.
       --help     Show this message and exit.

     Commands:
+      help  Show help information
       init  Create a new virtualenv
       run   Run command in virtualenv (default: shell)